 We all know that one restaurateur who is resistant to change.
-And don't worry - no judgment - but maybe that's you.
+Or — don't worry, no judgment — maybe you’re that restaurateur.

-While I'm not suggesting you jump on every restaurant technology trend coming your way in 2017, I do recommend you start to research which solutions are making a real impact in the industry, which provider of that solution is the best fit for your restaurant, how to convince your restaurant's leadership team to adopt this technology, and how to roll it out to your business.
+Identify which solutions are making a real impact in the industry, which providers of those solutions are the best fit for your restaurant, how you can convince your restaurant's leadership team to adopt new technology, and the best plan to roll it out to your business.

-In a more realistic fantasy, you may see three of your servers in line for the same POS terminal, frustrating your guests and staff and holding up your table turn times.
+In a more realistic fantasy, you may see three of your servers in line for the same POS terminal, which frustrates your guests and staff by holding up your table turn times.
 Maybe you have tickets that get lost or overlooked, causing your kitchen to theoretically go up in flames.
-Or maybe one of your customers comes up to you with their phone in their hand pointing out a scathing review on Yelp that you didn’t see.
-Maybe after several years of a steadily busy Friday night takeout business, your sales slowly start to drop.
+Or maybe one of your customers comes up to you with their phone in hand, pointing out a scathing review on Yelp that you didn’t see.
+It’s possible that after several years of busy Friday night takeout service, your sales suddenly start to drop.
 It’s possible you might hear the hostess call three or four parties’ names before finally seating one.
 It’s easy to see that each of these scenarios is a problem, and although you may not have to directly deal with all of them, it’s likely they all resonate with you.

 There's always a flaw in the system — no restaurant is perfect.
-However, taking steps to recognize the problems in your business allows you to figure out the best solution.
+But taking steps to recognize the problems and why they occur allows you to figure out the best solution for your establishment.

 Step 2: Choosing the Solution

 Restaurant technology is an investment in several ways.
-Obviously, it is a financial investment for new hardware and software.
-But don't forget about the investment of time and resources spent researching the best solution, learning its benefits, and training users on how it operates.
+It’s a financial investment for new hardware and software, but don't forget about the investment of time and resources spent researching the best solution, learning its benefits, demoing the product, and training your team on how it operates.

-However, when you choose the right solution, the investment pays for itself.
-Let's go back to those examples.
+But when you choose the right solution, the investment pays for itself.
+Let's review those earlier examples.

-- POS system acting up?
-Maybe it's time for a new one.
+Does your POS system act up?
+It's time for a new one.

 Missed the chance to respond to a customer review?
-Register for Yelp and other review sites to keep track of customer feedback.
+Register for Yelp, Facebook, and other review sites/social media platforms to keep track of customer feedback and connect with your consumers.

-- Phone lines easily tied up?
-Start using an online ordering system to capture orders in a more convenient way.
+Phone lines tied up?
+Use an online ordering system to capture orders in a more convenient way.

-- Scheduling employees on a whiteboard in the back?
+Are you scheduling employees on a whiteboard in the back office?
 Get an employee scheduling system.

-- Reservations causing a hassle?
-Get a reservation app or go through a site like OpenTable.
+Reservations causing a hassle?
+Download a reservation app or go through a site like OpenTable.

 Step 3: Get Buy-in From the Right People

-Whether it's the owner or manager who is always stuck in their ways or the enterprise CEO who needs a convincing ROI for all new purchases, getting buy-in from the right people is essential.
+Whether you’ll have to pitch to the frugal owner, busy manager, or the enterprise CEO who needs a convincing ROI for all new purchases, getting buy-in from the right people is essential.
 Without these key influencers, your restaurant may never see that new technology implemented.

-We have an entire chapter dedicated to identifying these influencers and convincing them in our eBook for getting company buy-in.
-To read more about honing on your persuasion skills with purposeful messaging aimed at the right people, click here.
+We have an entire eBook chapter dedicated to identifying these influencers and the best way to convince them on company buy-in.n.
+To read more about honing your persuasion skills with purposeful messaging aimed at the right people, click here.